Merry Christmas- Love, Mexico

-Experiencing Christmas in another country is always exhilerating.
+Experiencing Christmas in another country is always exhilarating.
 What will be similar?
 What will be different?

-Jardin Zenea (Zenea Garden) and Parque Hidalgo Alameda both have larger than life depictions of stories from the Bible.
+Jardin Zenea (Zenea Garden) and Parque Hidalgo Alameda both have oversized depictions of scenes from the Bible.
 Mary and Joseph visiting the inns, the 3 wise men with camels and elephants, Noah’s Ark with lions and giraffes, and angels hanging from the trees.

 The similarities to a European Christmas are evident, but what makes Christmas in Mexico so special?

 The German tradition of Christmas trees is also celebrated in Mexico.
 Most people are familiar with Mexican landscapes of of desert cacti or jungle, but just an hour west of Mexico City a family can cut down their own tree in the Forest of Christmas Trees (Bosque de los Árboles de Navidad).
 Situated below a volcano, this Christmas tree nursery was established over 50 years ago.
 Nurseries in the State of Mexico, Nuevo Leon and a few additional states provide over 60% of the country’s Christmas trees.
 The most common tree species are Mexican White Pine, Mexican Pinyon, Sacred Fir, Douglas Fir and Aleppo Pine.